-The German invasion was part of the Schlieffen Plan, a plan written to quickly conquer Paris.
+The German invasion was part of the Schlieffen Plan, a plan aimed at quickly conquering Paris.

 Timeline of Events

-- 2 August 1914: German requests passage through Belgium, a neutral country.
+- 2 August 1914: Germany requests passage through Belgium, a neutral country.

 - 3 August: Belgium refuses.